cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Property                Type           Description
 ======================= ============== ===================================
 name                    string         name of this permission set.
-Must be unique across the ACM. additionalInfo          object         optional - additional information this object. permissionSet           Array[String]  Set of object permissions for this type. meta                    object         Meta information about this entity.
+Must be unique across the ACM. additional_info         object         optional - additional information this object. permissionSet           Array[String]  Set of object permissions for this type. meta                    object         Meta information about this entity.
 ======================= ============== ===================================